Streaming Setup A-Z Guide for Beginners: How Can I Start?

 It's been a very long time since live streaming became common.
 Be that as it may, one could say that the streaming industry has reached a fever pitch that it never has before.
 With that in mind, many people are trying to put together a streaming setup to get into the industry.

 It never feels saturated because various niches attract viewers from around the world.
 It's all about finding where you belong and capitalizing on it.
-The beginner streamer setup is always the hardest because greater experience means being able to make better and more effective choices down the line.
+The streaming setup for beginners is always the hardest because greater experience means being able to make better and more effective choices down the line.

 When you're just starting, however, you begin to wonder and ask questions, such as, is there a recommendation for the best YouTube setup that's different from the best Twitch setup?
 Should you show your face on stream or just use your microphone?
 What are you supposed to be saying while you're playing?